What are Non-Economic Damages?

 which permanently damaged their brain, they could sue for the loss of education or

-• Post-Traumatic Stress Disorder: PTSD is a form of non-economic damage, because the
+opportunity to go to law school. - Post-Traumatic Stress Disorder: PTSD is a form of non-economic damage, because the

 accident has caused an impact that negatively impacts the accident victim’s ability to